jawhnypoh/COVID_19_tracker/README.md

 # COVID-19 Dashboard

-A cross platform application that compiles COVID-19 related information into a nice, useful dashboard.
+A cross platform application that efficiently integrates data from a variety of API sources and generates colorful and useful statistics for the 2019 Novel Coronavirus (COVID-19).
 This application was developed using [Flutter](https://flutter.dev/), and is compatible with both iOS and Android devices.

 ![COVID-19 Dashboard Screenshots](https://i.imgur.com/g2iQW8c.png)

 ## Meta
--  **State:** Release v1.0.0
+-  **State:** Release v1.1.0
 - **Point People:** [@jawhnypoh](https://github.com/jawhnypoh)

 ## Features